What Does It Mean By Hydrophobic Coating?

 A hydrophobic person is afraid of water (hydro) (phobic).
 In chemistry, hydrophobicity refers to the quality of a molecule, also known as a hydrophobe, that causes it to be repulsed by a collection of water.
 This is entirely due to the lack of attraction and does not include any repelling force.
 The use of alkylsilanes on a wide variety of mineral substrates can produce hydrophobic effects, including but not limited to the following:

-- Mineral fillers and pigments to enhance organic polymers’ dispersibility and compatibility with one another
+- Mineral fillers and pigments enhance organic polymers’ dispersibility and compatibility with one another.

 The term oleophobic, the fear of oil, or lipophobia, is meant to be conveyed, which can also be used interchangeably.
 It is a feature of chemical compounds that translates to “fear of fat,” and its name means “fat rejection.”
 Compounds are said to be oleophobic or lipophobic when they cannot dissolve in lipids or other non-polar solvents.
 They do not take in lipids like other organisms do.
 Fluoroalkylsilanes, when applied to a wide variety of substrates, can confer oleophobic properties on the surface of the treated material.